jfowkes/pycutest/paper/paper.md

 * is easy to install via `pip` and our detailed [documentation](https://jfowkes.github.io/pycutest/) provides instructions on how users can easily install the underlying `CUTEst` test collection.

 In short, our aim is that `PyCUTEst` will make it easier for users to test new and existing optimization algorithms and software in Python.
-With over 12,000 downloads we firmly believe that `PyCUTEst` is well on the way to achieving this aim.
+With over 15,000 downloads at the time of writing, we firmly believe that `PyCUTEst` is well on the way to achieving this aim.

 # State of the field